Switch (company): Supercomputers

 In 2014, the firm announced collaboration with Intel and the University of Nevada, Las Vegas to give university researchers access to a powerful supercomputer. iSupercomputer Cherry Creek will be housed on Switch's campus, with researchers accessing the computer through the SUPERNAP facilities' telecommunications network.

 In 2017, the firm donated $3.4 million in data center services to the University of Nevada, Reno for a new supercomputer, called Pronghorn.
 The supercomputer will be housed in the TAHOE RENO 1 data center, and it is expected that the initial hardware installation will be completed in September 2017.

 Collaborative centers

 The firm has designed a 65,000 sqft center in Las Vegas, Nevada.
 It partnered with the University of Nevada, Reno to develop the northern Nevada-based center in Reno which opened in September 2015.
 The centers are intended for collaboration between students, entrepreneurs, businesses, investors and non-profits.
 They are named "inNEVation Center".

-The Reno center is home to the Nevada Advanced Autonomous Systems Innevation Center (NAASIC).
+The Reno center is home to the Nevada Advanced Autonomous Systems Innovation Center (NAASIC).
 Funded by a grant from Governor's Office of Economic Development, it hosts programs to commercialize stationary robotic and advanced manufacturing systems, unmanned aerial vehicles, driverless cars, and underwater robots.